Every year, February 28th marks Día de Andalucía (Andalucía Day), a public holiday across the region.

 In Malaga, Andalucía Day is ordinarily marked by the raising of the Andalusian flag and the singing of the Himno de Andalucía at institutional buildings but is a comparatively low-key event.

-This public holiday generally coincides with Semana Blanca – half term holidays for schoolchildren.
+This public holiday generally coincides with Semana Blanca – the week-long half-term holidays for schoolchildren.